1964 split in the Communist Party of India: Aftermath

 In the years following the split, CPI(M) emerged as the larger and more dynamic of the two parties.
 The CPI(Right), later generally known as just 'CPI', supported the Indira Gandhi government during the Emergency and suffered a backlash when Gandhi was defeated in the 1977 elections.
 CPI(M), by contrast, emerged victorious in 1977 state assembly elections in West Bengal and Tripura.
+Wheras the CPI formed an alliance with the Congress and won the Kerala elections.
 A new factional conflict in the rump CPI emerged between 1978 and 1981.
 After the 1977 elections, and with CPSU and other fraternal parties advocating rapprochement between CPI and CPI(M), the two party leaderships met for the first time in Delhi on 13 April 1978, to discuss unity in action on labour, peasants and youth fronts.
 The 1978 eleventh Party Congress of CPI changed the tactical line of the party, rejecting the authoritarian legacy of the Indira Gandhi government.

 In reaction to the CPI(M) electoral advances a new leftist vs. rightist confrontation emerged within CPI.
 Party leaders like the CPI general secretary C. Rajeshwar Rao, Rajashekhar Reddy (Andhra Pradesh), M. Farooqui (Delhi), A. B. Bardhan (Maharashtra), N. E. Balaram (Kerala), Vishwanath Mukherjee (West Bengal), Homi Daji (Madhya Pradesh) and Sunil Mukherjee (Note: Sunil Mukherjee (1914-1992) Bihar - founder-secretary of CPI unit in Bihar 1939-1950, Member of the Bihar Legislative Assembly 1962-1965, 1969-1977, and a member of the Bihar Legislative Council 1967-1969, Leader of the Opposition in the Bihar Legislative Assembly during the 1972-1977 term, secretary of CPI in Bihar 1978-1984.)
 (Bihar) formed a leftist bloc that advocated cooperation with CPI(M).
 Their opponents, the right-wing tendency opposed to reconciliation with CPI(M) included Indradeep Sinha (Note: Indradeep Sinha (1914-2003) Bihar – Secretary of CPI in Bihar 1962-1967, Member of Bihar Legislative Council 1969-1974, Minister in Bihar state government 1967-1968, Member of Rajya Sabha 1974-1986.) and Sharma (Bihar), M. Kalyanasundaram (Tamil Nadu), C.K.
 Chandrappan (Kerala), P.K.
 Vasudevan Nair, Vyas (Rajasthan), Jagjit Singh Anand (Punjab), Renu Chakravarty (West Bengal), M.S.
 Krishnan (Karnataka) and Mohit Sen (Note: Mohit Sen).
 The leftists became the dominant faction within the party.